-A Complete Residental Electrical Service Upgrade in Northern Virginia
+Upgrade Your Residential Electrical Service in Northern Virginia with Comprehensive Solutions

 Many people in Northern Virginia live in homes that were built more than 35 years ago, which means that many of these homes have electrical systems that were not built to handle today’s electrical needs.
 This makes an electric service upgrade not only desirable, but a safety necessity.
 An obsolete home electrical system trying to handle modern electricity needs is not just inconvenient for home owners who constantly struggle with flickering lights, tripping breakers and too few outlets for too many modern appliances—it can be downright dangerous.
 Electrical fires account for almost half of the home fires in the United States in any given year, which adds up to over 26,000 fires, $1 billion in property loss, as well as hundreds of people killed and thousands injured.